KRNL-Labs/krnl-toolkit/README.md

 # 10-minutes-tutorial

-## You may use either Hardhat or Remix to deploy contracts
+## You may use Foundry, Hardhat or Remix to deploy contracts